macbre/phantomas/README.md

 * assetsNotGzipped: static assets that were not gzipped
 * assetsWithQueryString: static assets requested with query string (e.g. ?foo) in URL
 * assetsWithCookies: number of static assets requested from domains with cookie set
-* smallImages: images smaller than 2 kB that can be base64 encoded
+* smallImages: images smaller than 2 KiB that can be base64 encoded
+* smallCssFiles: number of CSS assets smaller than 2 KiB that can be inlined or merged
+* smallJsFiles: number of JS assets smaller than 2 KiB that can be inlined or merged
 * multipleRequests: number of static assets that are requested more than once

 ### Caching